Home / Jumping Spiders / Regal Jumping (Phidippus regius)

 Eggs

-Usually, female spiders lay eggs four times in her lifetime and the first time the clutch size is around 200.
+Usually, female spiders lay eggs four times in their lifetime and the first time the clutch size is around 200.
 The number of laying eggs decreases with time.
 All eggs are laid in silk cocoons under pine or oak tree barks.

 Regal Jumping Spider Egg